preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: advanced-search-result-v7-new.png

-If, for example, the user would be interested in documents in communities, these search results could be shown by selecting "Document" on the COMMMUNITIES tab, in this example.
+If, for example, the user would be interested in documents in communities, this search results could be shown by selecting "Document" on the COMMMUNITIES tab, in this example.

 .. image:: advanced-search-refined-v7.png